 Parents must be given written details of the visit.
 For longer visits, a parents' meeting must be arranged to give information on codes of conduct, special clothing, details of insurance etc. Parents must give consent for all off-site visits in writing.
-If the visit involves an overnight stay emergency contact numbers must be obtained.
+(For local trips this is provided when they join the school).
+If the visit involves an overnight stay, emergency contact numbers must be obtained.